About EcoSchools Canada in Alberta

 The EcoSchools Canada certification platform is free for all publicly funded schools, including public, separate, charter and francophone schools.

 School districts may, optionally, gain administrator access to the platform for a modest fee.
 This allows school districts to track the individual and collective actions and impacts of the schools within their district and receive year-end impact reports specific for their district.
-Through EcoSchools Canada in Alberta, ACEE is able to offer platform access to school districts in Calgary and Alberta’s Capital Region for the 2021/22 school year.

 How do I register?